Mayan innovation in the 21st century: creating a bridge between talent and opportunities

 M. Diego Briceño, director of Tec de Carrillo Puerto was the first to confirm his participation, having everything ready to begin since early January 2020.

-For any person, institution or instance that firmly believes that it does not have the best conditions and circumstances to highlight, lead and transcend, in southeastern Mexico, in the Mayan area of Quintana Roo they have a message for them: Yes you can! and it is time to build the future as an inclusive academic, student and entrepreneurial community, with national and global vision.
+For any person, institution or instance that firmly believes that it does not have the best conditions and circumstances to highlight, lead, and transcend, in southeastern Mexico, in the Mayan area of Quintana Roo they have a message for them: Yes, you can! and it is time to build the future as an inclusive academic, student, and entrepreneurial community, with a national and global vision.

 This is Mayan innovation in the 21st century: creating a bridge between talent, ideas and the most suitable opportunities.

-5. Would you like more information and how to participate?
+5. Would you like to be part of this initiative?

 This agreement establishes an innovative mechanism for collaboration between the Private Initiative and the Academy, without requiring government support, with the purpose of facilitating social mobility with a productive and sustainable approach.
 It is not for anyone; the quota is limited and there are restrictions to participate.
-It is independent of academic calendar, so each month a maximum of 2 institutes can be added during this 2020.
-By 2021 more institutions can be integrated, as well as other educational systems, in Mexico and Latin America.
+It is independent of the academic calendar, so each month a new agreement can be started, even with the pandemic!

 When opportunities arise, people generally act in 4 ways: 1.
 They decide to participate, 2.
 Wait a bit to see what happens, 3.
 Stay observing what others do, or 4.
 Nothing is done.